mrdaemon/exosphere/docs/source/installation.rst

             pip install --user exosphere-cli

-The `pipx` command is recommended as it creates a virtual environment and isolates the application, making it readily available without having to contend with potential conflicts with other Python packages.
+The ``pipx`` or ``uv tool`` methods are recommended as they create a virtual environment and isolate the application, making it readily available without having to contend with potential conflicts with other Python packages.

 Once installed, you can run Exosphere using the `exosphere` command, like so: